 Investing with Betterment

 This online-based robo-adviser uses an extensive algorithm to improve its investors’ chances of succeeding in the stock market.
 Betterment offers IRA accounts, as well as traditional investment accounts, which you can personalize based on your unique goals (e.g., one account for a down payment on a home, one account for your toddler’s college tuition, one account for emergency savings, etc.).

-Betterment is a great option for new investors because it takes the confusion out of investing by providing easy-to-read advice, visual resources to track your investments and simple options for changing the stock/bond ratio of your accounts.
+Betterment is a great option for new investors because it takes the confusion out of investing by providing easy-to-read advice, visual resources to track your investments, and simple options for changing the stock/bond ratio of your accounts.
 Betterment is also useful for saving money on investments, as the robo-adviser charges significantly lower fees than traditional stockbrokers and financial advisers while providing you with top-notch investing strategies to minimize your chances of losing money in the stock and bond markets.
 If you want to invest, you can also look into consumer venture capital.

 Now Is the Perfect Time to Save for Retirement